 The bigger news of the week from Westminster has been the government reshuffle.
 Before I became involved in politics, I could never quite get my head around just how an individual could move into a new job, heading up a government department, and be able to run it from day one.

-Copyright 2019 Mark Garnier Member of Parliament for Wyre Forest.
+Copyright 2019 Mark Garnier Conservative Candidate for Wyre Forest.
 All rights reserved.